 American Express Co.
-(AXP), the biggest credit-card issuer by purchases, reported a second-quarter profit that beat analysts’ estimates as customer spending rose and the lender posted the industry’s lowest default rates.
+(AXP:US), the biggest credit-card issuer by purchases, reported a second-quarter profit that beat analysts’ estimates as customer spending rose and the lender posted the industry’s lowest default rates.

 “Consumer, small-business and corporate cardmember spending, along with the business volumes generated by our network of bank partners, remained healthy despite a very uneven economy,” Chenault said in the statement.